kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 If users do not specify a capacity request for consumable capacity, the default consumed value will be applied.
 There is always such a default because capacities without a policy are not consumable.

-A shareable device can only be allocated once its consumability has been verified and its attributes match the request's selectors and constraints.
+A device with `allowMultipleAllocations` property can only be allocated when its consumability has been verified and its attributes match the request's selectors and constraints.
 The newly added `consumedCapacities` field in the `DeviceRequestAllocationResult` will be set to the calculated capacity upon a successful allocation.
 This value may differ from the originally requested amount, as it is rounded up to the nearest valid value based on the device’s sharing policy.
 If no specific amount is requested, a default consumption value is applied.